-For those who are not monitoring their cycle, the result could have been very different!
-They would have assumed that the bleeding on Days 22 - 25 was an early period.
+The problem with these cycles is that for those who are not monitoring their cycle, they would have assumed Days 22 - 25 were an early period.
 As many people do, they would also have assumed they were infertile after it for a couple of days - which was far from the case!
 The bleeding led into the most fertile time of the whole 39 day cycle.
-You can see how a surprise pregnancy would occur and, to many, it would seem completely inexplicable!
-It is only when people are well informed on NFP charting and actually document their cycles that explanations become available.
-(See same chart explained in Mucus Rules P.13)
+You can see how a surprise pregnancy would occur, and to many, it would seem absolutely inexplicable!
+It's only when people are well informed on NFP charting and actually document their cycles that explanations become available.

 Such cycles can be caused by 'flu and other illness, and also by stress situations, such as baby very ill, Mum or Dad in hospital, final exams, job interviews, moving house etc..
 Sometimes cycles can stop completely for weeks / months even, in cases of acute stress!
 Many such cycles can occur in the pre-menopause years before they finally stop.
-Please note this cycle and rule: no temperature rise - following bleeding not a true period - treat as fertile and wait and see
+Please note this cycle & rules